 Just two weeks ago I had so many stressors in my life that I had started taking an herbal remedy called “Happy Camper” in an effort to maintain my equilibrium.
 I was panicked about my finances, a heavy workload with my grant writing, an elderly friend diagnosed with lung cancer and his wife, and challenges related to family car and medical issues.
 I feel humbled by the swift transformation of my circumstances.

 When Ron and I went on a vacation to SoCal, I consciously put my worries on hold in order to enjoy a long-anticipated family gathering.
 This time last week I was in Laguna Niguel, where Akili and Tina live.
 Ron, Sudi, and I flew down from NorCal.
-Yael drove from L.A.
+Our daughter drove from L.A.
 My dad joined us after delivering a paper at a math conference in San Diego.
 We arrived on Thursday evening and went out to eat at a B.J.s Restaurant near our hotel.
 Ron and I indulged in gluten-free pizza and gluten-free beer.
 I also had a scrumptious Mediterranean Salad and Ron had one of his favorite treats, a B.J.s gluten-free hot chocolate chip cookie with vanilla ice cream.
 We sat at a table where I could (surprisingly) hear most of the conversation.
 It was a perfect family dinner.
 Afterward I went to Akili and Tina’s apartment where I met their kittens, Jazzy and Rooka, for the first time.
 The kittens (now 11 months old) are adorable and entertainingly playful (climbing the walls chasing their laser light red dot).
 Akili and Tina were excited to show them off to us (so sweet).

 On Friday we went to a spectacular beach, where I took a walk with Dad (saw a sandpiper) and watched my two magnificent sons swim far out into the waves (as only a doting mother can).
 After showering off at the hotel, I went on an excursion to the grocery store with Sudi and we bought food for dinner, which I then cooked at Akili and Tina’s apartment.
 It was Shabbat so I lit candles and Dad and I led the Kiddush over the wine and the blessing over the bread (Mom’s spirit hovered).
 During dinner Akili said he was seriously thinking of flying me down to SoCal once a month to cook for him (best compliment a Jewish mom could receive).
 After dinner we stayed up late drinking an excellent Malbec and playing a wild and racy game called Cards Against Humanity for Horrible People, now popular among 20-somethings.
-Yael tweeted photographs of the cards we played throughout.
 We played down to the end of the deck and the kids thought it was a riot that Grandpa won (he and Tina actually tied for choosing the most “favorite” answers).
 We laughed so hard.
 Akili is threatening to buy the expansion pack for the game and to bring it home at Christmas.
 I’m in!